kevin004/Biotools/README.md

 sequence.fasta
 README.md

 To test the code, run the BioTools file, which has test code at the bottom.
-The Fastaparser is simple and designed only for testing purposes; it will be refined at a later time.